 Faith Versus “Sound Knowledge”

 Organized religion is powerful because it uses groupthink manipulation tactics to control its members.
 Groupthink tactics are brainwashing techniques that hypnotize people into believing fallacy as fact.
 These tactics are not new.
-They are the creation of the ancient mystery religions of Assyria, Persia, and Babylon.
+They come from the ancient mystery religions of Assyria, Persia, and Babylon.
 These tactics work just as well today.

 This strategy works and has worked for eons.
 It’s the platform on which the metaphors of mythology and superstition become factual elements of your worldview.
 If you don’t understand the implications, you are likely a believer.
 It’s not your fault.